 Greg lives in Newport.
 He has had a number of plays including Beasts and Family performed at the Bristol Old Vic, Mark of the Man, Two Sons at Sherman Cymru, which was also the winner of Script Slam and Jumping to Conclusions at The Riverfront.
 He has also had two pieces performed by Dirty Protest and short plays put on in The Old Red Lion Theatre and Theatr Clywd.
 He has recently won the Chippy and Scratch Best Playwright award at Theatre 503 with Black and White.
 He has written three short films as part of It’s My Shout, The Shirt, Be a Man and Monster, which were broadcast on BBC Wales.

-A brown, queer woman, she is an activist for both BAME and LGBTQ+ rights, and believes intersectionality in these causes is of paramount importance to the growth of both editorial and audio-visual media content.
+A brown, queer woman, she is an activist for both BAME and LGBTQ+ rights, and believes unless narratives represent an equal cross-section of our society, the best tales will remain untold.

 He studied acting at the Royal Welsh College of Music & Drama, and since his graduation in 2007 has turned his hand to writing.

-Since his first production ‘In the River’ for Dirty Protest Theatre Company in 2008 at The Sherman, he has had over 20 works produced, including a recent co-production with Theatre 503 and The Other Room Theatre, ‘Meatman.’
+Since his first production ‘In the River’ for Dirty Protest Theatre Company in 2008 at The Sherman, he has had over 20 works produced, including a recent co-production with Theatre 503 and The Other Room Theatre, ‘Meatman’.